 We have a duty of care for every chicken in our flock and must prevent unnecessary suffering.
 If a bird is clearly suffering and has no chance of recovering, it can sometimes be kinder to kill it than to leave it in the hope that it might get better.

 When killing a chicken, the aim is to minimise suffering so the bird becomes unconscious as quickly as possible.
-If done correctly, the neck is dislocated and the bird becomes unconscious quickly.
+If done correctly, the neck is dislocated and the bird becomes unconscious immediately.

 Ideally you should have an experienced poultry keeper show you how to do this as it is not easy to describe the method or show in pictures.
 This method can also be used on other small poultry but unless you are experienced, do not attempt it on larger birds like heavy breeds of ducks.
 Other methods such as a killing cone or the broomstick method can be used for large ducks, geese and turkeys.

-1Catch the bird calmly ideally in the evening when the bird is roosting take it to a quiet location away from the others.
+1Catch the bird calmly, ideally in the evening when the bird is roosting and calm.
+Take it to a quiet location away from the sight of others and where the other birds won’t become stressed if hearing any noises such as flapping of wings.
 A garage or outbuilding is ideal.

-2Hold the birds legs firmly with your weakest hand (left hand for a right handed person).
-The legs should be held together, just above the feet.
+2Hold the birds legs firmly with your weakest hand (i.e. your left hand if you are a right-handed person).
+The legs should be held tightly together, just above the feet making sure you avoid any spurs from hurting you if it’s a male bird.

-3Place the birds chest on your thigh to support its weight.
-The bird is now upside down with the head being the lowest point of the bird and the legs the highest point .
+3Place the birds chest on your thigh to support its weight during the dispatch process.
+The bird is now upside down with the head being the lowest point of the bird and the legs the highest point.

 5With a firm action, pull the neck sharply downwards bringing the head backwards at the same time, pressing your knuckles into the vertebrae of the bird so the head is bent back and neck stretched at the same time.